 - If you have bean seeds left over from the spring, they are still good to use.
 There are also probably still seed packs available at garden centers.
 And at this time of year, they should be on sale.

 - Amend the soil with compost or composted manure, even if you already did so in the spring.
-You want to give your fall crop a good, quick start.
-A half inch layer of compost, worked into the soil, should do it.
-These beans are going to take off and will need a rich soil to feed them and retain water as they grow.
+This will give your fall bean plants a good, quick start.
+A half-inch layer of compost worked into the soil should do it.

-- If you're planting in Zone 8 or above, add a layer of loose mulch.
-An inch of shredded straw will keep the soil cool, but allow the bean seedlings to emerge.
+- If you're planting in growing zone 8 or above, add a layer of loose mulch or about an inch of shredded straw over the soil.
+This will help to keep the soil cool but still allow the bean seedlings to emerge.

-- Initially the temperatures will be hotter than beans prefer.
-Compensate with regular watering.
-Let the soil dry out between waterings, so the seeds do not rot, but don't let it remain dry for more than a day.
+- Initially, the temperatures will be hotter than bean plants prefer.
+Compensate with regular waterings.
+Let the soil dry out between waterings, so the seeds don't rot.
+But don't allow the soil to remain dry for more than a day.

-- Keep a vigilant eye for pests and disease.
-There are more pests in the area in fall and they are finding less succulent new plants to feast on, so your beans would be an easy target.
+- Keep a vigilant eye out for pests and diseases.
+There are generally more garden pests out in the fall, and they are finding fewer succulent new plants to feast on.
+So your bean plants will be a prime target.

-- If the weather turns cold before you harvest, protect your beans at night with a row cover.
-You can also use woven fabric, plastic, newspapers or old sheets.
-Just be sure to remove the covering in the morning, so your beans do not fry when the temperature warms up.
+- If the weather turns cold before your plants are ready to harvest, protect your beans at night with a row cover.
+You can also use woven fabric, plastic, newspapers, or old sheets draped over the plants.
+Just be sure to remove the covering in the morning, so your beans don't overheat when the temperature warms up.

 - Pick your beans young and tender.
-If the weather cooperates, your bean plants will keep producing until killed by frost.
+If the weather cooperates, your bean plants will keep producing until frost kills them.

-- Early Bush Italian (anything with 'early' in the name)
+- Early bush Italian (or anything with "early" in the name)